boschresearch/statestream/README.md

 The statestream toolbox does not aim to improve over existing tools with respect to memory or computation efficiency but rather enables investigation of streaming networks and interact with them during runtime.
 In fact the statestream toolbox is much more memory / computation in-efficient than other existing tools.

-* **streaming**: The network parts process information in a frame based / model-parallel synchronized manner, where one frame can be interpreted as one-step rollout of a recurrent neuronal network.
+* **streaming**: The network parts process information in a frame based / model-parallel synchronized manner, where one frame can be interpreted as one-step rollout of a recurrent neural network.
 Hence, dependent on network architecture, it may take several (up to many) frames until information is processed by the network.
 Now states stream through the network.
-* **separation of 'Layers'**: In contrast to most other deep learning toolkits, which decompose the network into layers, we try to emphasise the graph-nature of neuronal networks already in implementation.
-Hence, inside the statestream toolbox the network is decomposed in nodes (neuron pools, short np) and edges (synapse pools, short sp).
-While nps hold the state (a.k.a. feature maps) of the network, the sps define the transformations between those states.
-For both, nps and sps, trainable parameters can be specified (e.g. bias for nps, weights for sps).
+* **separation of 'Layers'**: In contrast to most other deep learning toolkits, which decompose the network into layers, we try to emphasise the graph-nature of neural networks already in implementation.
+Hence, inside the statestream toolbox the network is decomposed in nodes (neuron-pools, short NP) and edges (synapse-pools, short SP).
+While NPs hold the state (a.k.a. feature maps) of the network, the SPs define the transformations between those states.
+For both, NPs and SPs, trainable parameters can be specified (e.g. bias for NPs, weights for SPs).
 * **local updates**: Due to its streaming nature for execution, losses and more general everything that changes parameters (in statestream these are called plasticities) are treated as separated parts of the network.
 While statestream also allows 'global' losses covering the entire network, it emphasises on 'local' plasticities, which rely only on information from small parts of the network to determine updates for small subset of parameters.